 Market price: 70 RMB per kg ($5/pound)

 I’m actually unsure what these mushrooms are.
-They’re quite commonly eaten in Yunnan, called yiwojun, literally “a cluster of fungi / nested fungi,” referring to the group of mushrooms growing together.
-It resembles hen-of-the-woods (grifola frondosa), umbrella polypore (Polyporus umbellatus), some variety of oyster mushroom or honey mushrooms (Armillaria mellea).
+They’re commonly sold and consumed in Yunnan under the name yiwojun, literally “one cluster of fungi” or “nested fungi.”
+The closest known varieties they resemble are hen-of-the-woods (grifola frondosa), umbrella polypore (Polyporus umbellatus), or honey mushrooms (Armillaria mellea).

 Let me know if you can help me ID them!